Smoked Catfish

 Flavor Profile

-Deep, rich smoke character from oak, hickory, or applewood smoking that dominates the palate
+Deep, woody smoke character from oak, hickory, or applewood exposure during smoking process

 Seasonality